Article Page

 How to Execute a Valid Declaration Step-by-Step

-Create another sequence of three or more cards.
-This can be a Pure Sequence or an Impure Sequence (where a Joker replaces one card).
-Example: 7$\diamondsuit$ 8$\diamondsuit$ [Joker] is a valid impure sequence.
+Form another sequence of three or more cards.
+This can be a natural sequence or an impure one using a Printed Joker or Wild Joker to fill a gap.

-To declare in Indian 13-card rummy, you must organize your cards into valid sequences and sets, with the absolute requirement of at least two sequences, one of which must be a Pure Sequence (no Jokers).
-If you declare without a pure sequence, it is an "Invalid Declaration," resulting in the maximum point penalty (typically 80 points).
+To make a valid declaration in Indian Rummy, you must organize all 13 cards into valid sets and sequences.
+The non-negotiable requirement is having at least two sequences, one of which must be a Pure Sequence (three or more consecutive cards of the same suit without any Jokers).
+Declaring without a pure sequence results in an "Invalid Declaration," typically triggering the maximum point penalty (often 80 points).

 How to Execute a Valid Declaration Step-by-Step

-Create another sequence of three or more cards.
-This can be a Pure Sequence or an Impure Sequence (where a Joker replaces one card).
-Example: 7$\diamondsuit$ 8$\diamondsuit$ [Joker] is a valid impure sequence.
+Form another sequence of three or more cards.
+This can be a natural sequence or an impure one using a Printed Joker or Wild Joker to fill a gap.

 Step 4: The Final Discard